-Smart marketing automation tools allow for easy integration with a number of channels.
+Smart marketing automation tools allow for easy integration with several channels.
 Social media, SMS, push notifications, etc., there is tremendous opportunity in each channel of communication and marketing.
 That’s why you must integrate your marketing automation tool with different tools and plugins.

 9. Zero-communication and sync between marketing and sales team

-You don’t want your leads to get stuck in just one phase of the funnel, right?
+You don’t want your leads to get stuck in just one phase of the funnel.
 But that situation will definitely arise when you aren’t creating the optimum sync between marketing and sales.

 The best way to synchronize your sales and marketing is to score your leads.
 Marketing automation helps you score your leads based on certain specific criteria.
-For example, leads downloading a white paper could be assigned lead score 10.
-Similarly, leads signing up for a free demo can be assigned lead score 25.
+For example, leads downloading a white paper could be assigned a lead score of 10.
+Similarly, leads signing up for a free demo can be assigned a lead score of 25.